jerry81/NestJsPractice/README.md

 example of transformation - userId to User entity

+defaultValuePipe - to force a default value for a query param

+## Guard

+determine if route handler should handle request

+used for authentication

+after middleware, before interceptor and pipe

+controller scoped, method scoped, or global

 ## misc

 using dependency injection instead of classes reduces mem usage b/c instances are reused